 SFSU Biology Degree Programs

-Biology grad students conduct their own research in a productive environment using state-of-the-art facilities.
+Biology graduate students conduct their own research in a productive environment using state-of-the-art facilities.
 Their research is often published in scientific journals.
 It is common for students to travel to scientific meetings and present the results of their research in talks or posters.

 SFSU biology grad students learn quickly the value and necessity of seeking extramural funding to support their research.
 Many of our students are successful in securing grants and fellowships.